 Some of the current applications of biodiesel include:

 - School and urban transit buses

 - Marine vessels

 Hydrogen Fuel for Transportation

 Whether it is used as a fuel cell or within an internal combustion engine, hydrogen fuel can be applied in a wide variety of transportation vehicles to significantly reduce emissions while maintaining a quiet and efficient ride in the process.
-Both the European Commission and U.S. Department of Energy have determined that hydrogen is a critical alternative energy source that has the potential to meet the energy needs of a wide range of energy applications ranging from stationary equipment needs, transportation, industrial and residential purposes4.
-The main attraction of utilizing hydrogen fuel is attributed to the complete elimination of any emissions other than water, its ability to be produced from a wide variety of other energy sources and combine with fuel cells to further improve sustainable energy supplies.
+Both the European Commission and the U.S. Department of Energy have determined that hydrogen is a critical alternative energy source that has the potential to meet the energy needs of a wide range of energy applications ranging from stationary equipment needs, transportation, industrial and residential purposes4.
+The main attraction of utilizing hydrogen fuel is attributed to the complete elimination of any emissions other than water, its ability to be produced from a wide variety of other energy sources, and combine with fuel cells to further improve sustainable energy supplies.

 Hydrogen fuel can be formed from a number of chemical processes, some of which include: